Denel CEO’s defence is that he tried to stop looting

-Suspended Denel Dynamics CEO Sello Ntsihlele’s defence against gross misconduct charges in his pending disciplinary hearing is set to boil down to allegations that political cronies have been lined up to loot the state arms manufacturer’s assets for a song through a scheme disguised as a restructuring plan.
+Suspended Denel Dynamics CEO Sello Ntsihlele’s defence against gross misconduct charges in his pending disciplinary hearing is set to boil down to allegations that he is being victimised for trying to stop political cronies from looting the state arms manufacturer’s assets for a song through a scheme disguised as a restructuring plan.

 Among the assets set to be sold as part of restructuring plan, are shares in the Hensoldt and Denel Gear Ratio (DGR) and properties worth over R750- million.